-Microsoft Outlook provides various features to make the best of our email messages.
+Microsoft Outlook provides various features to enhance your email messaging experience.
 One of them is the ability to add images to your email messages.
+Images play the most vital role in every email as they help you to view your ideas, quotes and thinking through a picture.
 You can add an image file as an attachment or paste/insert it in the mail body itself.
 Both ways have their pros and cons.

-No matter the two methods you are using to send your email, you may need to resize your image.
+No matter the two methods you use to send your email, you may need to resize your image.
 For an inserted image, you may need to crop it to remove unwanted information or resize the image to better fit with the email contents.
-For an image attachment, resizing can help reduce the image size and thereby allow you to send more image files in a single email.
+For image attachment, resizing can help reduce the image size allowing you to send more image files in a single email.

 Well, there are multiple ways to resize images in Outlook email.